OctopusDeploy/docs/docs/deployment-examples/azure-deployments/running-azure-powershell/configuring-the-version-of-the-azure-powershell-cli.md

 ---
-title: Configuring the Version of the Azure PowerShell CLI
+title: Configuring the version of the Azure PowerShell CLI
 description: A version of Azure PowerShell CLI is bundled with Octopus Deploy and it's possible to configure which version you wish to use in your deployments.
 ---